Denver Zoo Conservation Alliance: Other facilities

-The Conservation Carousel features hand-carved wooden replicas of some of Denver's most popular residents including a polar bear mom and cubs, giraffes, okapi and baby gorilla, along with many other endangered animals.

-The Denver Zoo Railroad presented by Union Pacific offers a quick trip around the zoo's carousel meadow filled with beautiful lush foliage, under the shade of 100-year-old trees.
-Denver Zoo Railroad is the first natural gas-powered zoo train in the United States.

-The 4D Theater is located near the Asian hoofstock exhibits.
-The line visitors wait in displays artifacts, art and music celebrating central Asian culture and folktales.

 The Helen and Arthur E. Johnson Animal Hospital was completed in 2021 and features one of the few CT scanners on an American zoo campus as well as double the space of the previous hospital built in 1969.
 The Schlessman Family Foundation Visitor and Education Center has windows onto a lab, surgical suite and treatment rooms allowing visitors to watch procedures.
 The hospital was honored by the Association of Zoos and Aquariums with a 2023 significant achievement in facilities award.

-The Gates Wildlife Conservation Education Center houses classrooms and meeting rooms for public and private (rental) use.

-Zoo Gardens is available for private special events as well as special uses open to the public like food truck days or beer gardens.

-The Wild Encounters outdoor amphitheater is located just outside the Gates Center.
-Wildlife Plaza is located just outside the Animal Hospital.
-Both are used for wildlife demonstrations.